-Individuals who require housing for medical or disability-related needs may be exempt from Room Draw and/or the regular housing process.
-To apply for this housing, a student must submit a Housing for Medical or Disability-Related Needs Application, Medical Care Provider Form (filled out by a physician who is not a family member) and any appropriate documentation to the Undergraduate Housing Office.
+Individuals who request housing accommodations for medical and/or disability-related needs may be exempt from Room Draw and/or the general housing process.
+To apply for this housing, a student must indicate this on the Banner Student Application and submit the Documentation for Accommodation Needs form (we require that the professional/provider completing these forms is not a family member through blood, marriage or other legal arrangement) and any appropriate documentation to the Undergraduate Housing Office.

 Undergraduate Housing Relocation Policy for Students with Disabilities